 Pyranometers are sensors that measure global shortwave radiation.
-Apogee SP series pyranometers are silicon-cell pyranometers, and are only sensitive to a portion of the solar spectrum, approximately 350 to 1100 nm (approximately 80 % of total shortwave radiation is within this range).
-However, silicon-cell pyranometers are calibrated to estimate total shortwave radiation across the entire solar spectrum.
-Silicon-cell pyranometer specifications compare favorably to specifications for World Meteorological Organization (WMO) moderate and good quality classifications and specifications for International Organization of Standardization (ISO) second class and first class classifications, but because of limited spectral sensitivity, they do not meet the spectral specification necessary for WMO or ISO certification.
+Apogee SP-500 series pyranometers are blackbody thermopile pyranometers, and are sensitive to most of the solar spectrum, thus eliminating spectral errors associated with silicon-cell pyranometers.
+The SP-522 is designed to measure incoming shortwave radiation and combines a diffuser with the blackbody detector and has calibrations traceable to Class A blackbody thermopile pyranometers traceable to the world radiation reference in Davos, Switzerland.
+Specifications compare favorably to specifications for World Meteorological Organization (WMO) moderate and good quality classifications and specifications for International Organization of Standardization (ISO) Class C and Class B classifications.

-Typical applications of silicon-cell pyranometers include incoming shortwave radiation measurement in agricultural, ecological, and hydrological weather networks, and solar panel arrays.
+Typical applications of pyranometers include incoming shortwave radiation measurement in agricultural, ecological, and hydrological weather networks and solar panel arrays.

-Apogee Instruments SP series pyranometers consist of a cast acrylic diffuser (filter), photodiode, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
-Sensors are potted solid with no internal air space and are designed for continuous total shortwave radiation measurement on a planar surface in outdoor environments.
-The SP-422 model outputs a digital signal using Modbus RTU communication protocol over RS-232 or RS-485.
+Apogee Instruments SP-522 pyranometers consist of a thermopile detector, acrylic diffuser, heater, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
+Sensors are potted solid with no internal air space and are designed for continuous measurement of shortwave radiation in outdoor environments.
+The SP-522 model outputs a digital signal using Modbus RTU communication protocol over RS-232 or RS-485.